 Any questions left about Lucerne?
 Feel free to post to the forum!

 Lucerne is situated where the Alps begin.
 There are hills in the north and mountains in the south.
 The town lies along the banks of Lake Lucerne.
 Scenic boat trips can be made directly from the town center.

 Pros and cons of Lucerne

-Lucerne is one of the towns that is ideal for first time visitors to Switzerland.
-Also, it's a good place to start or end your visit to Switzerland, as Lucerne is easily accessible from Zurich and Zurich airport.
-The town has a lot to offer: a picturesque and compact town centre, museums, boat cruises, and a generous choice of hotels, shops and restaurants.
+Lucerne is ideal for first-time visitors to Switzerland.
+It has a lot to offer: a picturesque and compact town center, museums, boat cruises, and a generous choice of hotels, shops and restaurants.

 Many attractions can be reached easily from Lucerne.
 The Pilatus mountain is right next door.
 A short trip gets you to the Rigi railways, or the famous cable car up the Titlis.